user18130814200115-2/userslariza/README.md

     - Search moved to ctrl+f
     - Main mod key moved from Mod1 to ctrl
 - Keybinding to manage history with external program (ctrl+h)
-  - Pressing this keybinding will load `larizahistory` from your PATH
+  - Pressing this keybinding will load `cgullhistory` from your PATH
-- Keybind for `larizabookmarks` external program simmilar to `larizahistory`, may be integrated with `larizaexternalhandler`
+- Keybind for `cgullbookmarks` external program simmilar to `cgullhistory`, may be integrated with `cgullexternalhandler`
-- Brought back `larizaexternalhandler`
+- Brought back `larizaexternalhandler` in the form of `cgullexternalhandler`
   - This is a language agnostic program that is called on Ctrl+Shift+o by default.
-  - The program will be called like so `larizaexternalhandler $CURRENT_URL` to open the current url in the bar with an external program
+  - The program will be called like so `cgullexternalhandler $CURRENT_URL` to open the current url in the bar with an external program
-- A lariza.desktop file is automatically installed on `make install`
+- A cgull.desktop file is automatically installed on `make install`
 - Keys for previous/next tab remapped to (ctrl+Left) (ctrl+Right)
 - Dedicated keys to get to a certain tab on (ctrl+`n`) where `n` is a number key
-- Search LARIZA_SEARCH_URI if the url input does not start with a protocol and the string does not contain a `.`
+- Search CGULL_SEARCH_URI if the url input does not start with a protocol and the string does not contain a `.`
-   - LARIZA_SEARCH_URI defaults to `https://html.duckduckgo.com/html`
+   - CGULL_SEARCH_URI defaults to `https://html.duckduckgo.com/html`
    - EG typing `test` into the urlbar will lead to `https://html.duckduckgo.com/html?q=test` while `test.com` will default to `https://test.com`
 - Default to `https` over `http`
 - Instead of opening up the download manager when a new download is started, send a desktop notification